mglanvill/RestDashboard/README.md

 # RestDashboard
 Simple RestDashboard

-This is a simple spring-data-rest and spring-boot driven on MySQL database.
+This is a simple spring-data-rest on MySQL database.